Neutron-star seismology with realistic, finite-temperature nuclear matter: Implementing a realistic matter model

 \subsection{A cold neutron star}

 We are now in a position to determine the oscillation modes of a neutron star described by the three-parameter APR model \cite{2019PhRvC.100b5803S}.
-First, we will explore the $l = 2$ oscillation spectrum of a neutron star of $M_\text{b} = 1.4 M_\odot$ with constant $T = \qty{0.02}{\mega\electronvolt}$.
+First, we will explore the $\ell = 2$ oscillation spectrum of a neutron star of $M_\text{b} = 1.4 M_\odot$ with constant $T = \qty{0.02}{\mega\electronvolt}$.
 Since the temperature is uniform, we have $dT / dn_\text{b} = 0$.
 Due to the low-temperature cut-off in the table (which is a typical feature in nuclear-matter models), we must assume temperatures above that of mature neutron stars (below $T \sim \qty{0.1}{\kilo\electronvolt} \sim \qty{e6}{\kelvin}$).
-We did not consider a zero-temperature model, since these equations of state generally do not contain information on $s$, which is needed to compute $\Gamma_1$ [see Eq.~\eqref{eq:Gamma1b}], and partial derivatives with respect to $T$.
-Still, at the chosen temperature the thermal pressure is fairly weak compared to the fluid contribution.
-We show in Fig.~\ref{fig:Profiles} the energy density and adiabatic indices of the equilibrium neutron star, indicating the core-crust phase transition and the location of neutron drip.
+An obvious alternative to this approach would be to use a zero-temperature matter model with composition.
+However, since our interest is in laying the foundations for exploring thermal effects (which we do in Sec.~\ref{sec:Temp} and for merger simulations in Ref.~\cite{2025PhRvD.111b3049G}), we choose to work with the low-temperature limit of a finite-temperature equation of state.
+Still, at the chosen temperature the thermal pressure is fairly weak compared to the fluid contribution and we expect the results to be representative of a thermally cold neutron star.
+We show in Fig.~\ref{fig:Profiles} the energy density and adiabatic indices of the equilibrium neutron star, indicating the phase transition in the APR model from nucleonic matter (at low densities) to a neutral pion condensate (at high densities), as well as the location of neutron drip.
+The phase transition occurs at $n_\text{b} \approx \qty{0.2}{\per\femto\metre\cubed}$.

 Our calculation is carried out in full general relativity and therefore gravitational radiation is emitted by the modes.
 The waves carry away energy and damp the oscillations, which result in the eigensolutions being complex.
 Although we allow for complex numbers in our numerical determination of the perturbations, we will only show the real parts in our results, since the \textit{g}-modes we focus on are weakly damped and thus have small imaginary contributions to the frequency.